Yes, you can Improve Hashimoto’s Through Diet

 Well, for starters, a huge percentage of people have problems digesting dairy and this number is as high as 70% of people when you look at studies (2).

-And when you dig deeper, you find that not only can people not digest dairy sugars, they also have problems with dairy proteins.
+And when you dig deeper, you find that not only can people not digest dairy sugars, but they also have problems with dairy proteins.

 Many patients with Hashimoto’s often find that they are incredibly sensitive to the protein fragments found in dairy products.